Kelsey Harrison: Life

-Back in Zaria, the activities of the team Kelsey Harrison led, that included sociologists succeeded in eradicating VVF in the Zaria area in the 1970s, although it resurged after he had left the area.
+Back in Zaria, the activities of the team Harrison led, which included sociologists, succeeded in eradicating VVF in the Zaria area in the 1970s, although it resurged after he left the area.

-Besides Harrison's heavy clinical, teaching and research activities, he took active part in various community services and international assignments throughout his working life and afterwards.
+Besides Harrison's heavy clinical, teaching and research activities, he took an active part in various community services and international assignments throughout his working life and afterwards.
 In the 1970s, it was the rehabilitation of sections of the health care services of the Rivers state of Nigeria, destroyed through military operations in the country's civil war.
-As part of the post civil war rehabilitation effort, he helped to ensure that displaced students of Eastern Nigeria origin were reabsorbed back to their former places in university of Ibadan.
+As part of the post-civil war rehabilitation effort, he helped to ensure that displaced students of Eastern Nigeria origin were reabsorbed back to their former places in university of Ibadan.
 In the same decade, he was a member of the medical research council of Nigeria.
 In the 1980s, he took part in various WHO technical working groups on anaemia, maternal mortality and VVF.
-In the 1990s, he influenced the formation of the National Foundation of VVF - a local NGO - becoming its president in 1997-1998.
-Its activities placed the surgical treatment of VVF in Nigeria's national agenda The WHO and other powerful international organisations and many NGOs have since taken over the concept and extended it to other African and some Asian countries.
+In the 1990s, he influenced the formation of the National Foundation of VVF - a local NGO - becoming its president in 1997–1998.
+Its activities placed the surgical treatment of VVF in Nigeria's national agenda.
+The WHO and other powerful international organisations and many NGOs have since taken over the concept and extended it to other African and some Asian countries.

 Kelsey Harrison published widely.
-Among them are 4 books and more than 100 medical journal articles.
+Among them are four books and more than 100 medical journal articles.
 The two most widely known are the report on the Zaria Maternity Survey and his autobiography.
-His latest work titled Open these gates was published this year.
+His latest work, titled Open These Gates, was published in 2018.